 14. What is thy name?

 My name, sir, is Naga.

 15. What is the name of thy teacher?
-The name, sir, of my teacher [ordainer] is the venerable Thera-Tissa.
+The name, sir, of my teacher [or- of life. dainer] is the venerable Thera-Tissa.

-M.- (to the assembly) Let the reverend assembly hear me!
-Naga requests ordination [properly, admission into the Brotherhood] through the venerable Thera-Tissa; he has been prepared [instructed and examined] by If then the assembly be complete [if the appointed number (20) of moon. monks, be present] shall I bid Naga advance?
+M.- (to the assembly) Let the reverend assembly hear me !
+Naga re- erhood. quests ordination [properly, admission into the Brotherhood] through the venerable Thera-Tissa; he has been holders. prepared [instructed and examined] by me !
+If then the assembly be complete [if the appointed number (20) of moon. monks, be present] shall I bid Naga advance ?

-MODERATOR. -Command him to advance.
+MODERATOR .- Command him to advance.

 NAGA (thrice) .- Reverend assembly, I request ordination [admission]!
-Let the reverend assembly out of compassion land me !\

-MASTER OF CEREMONIES.-Let the reverend assembly hear me!
-This Naga requests ordination through the venerable Thera-Tissa.
-If the assembly be complete, I will question Naga respecting the impediments. the master of ceremonies repeats the questions as above.]
+Let the reverend assembly out of compassion land me !\ reverend assembly hear me !
+This ing things are superfluities :-Naga requests ordination through the venerable Thera-Tissa.
+If the assembly be complete, I will question Naga respecting the impediments.
+[Here gagest to use the medicament of cow's the master of ceremonies repeats the urinet This ordinance thou must obquestions as above.]

-M.-Let the reverend assembly hear This Naga desires ordination through the venerable Thera-Tissa; he is free from impediments, his bowl and robes are complete . . .
+me !
+This Naga desires ordination superfluities :through the venerable Thera-Tissa; he is free from impediments, his bowl and robes are complete . . .
 If the assembly be complete, shall Naga be ordained through the venerable president Thera-Tissa?
-From the assembly being silent, I infer that it assents,
+From the assembly being silent, I infer that it assents.